Formal Attire Guide: What to Wear to Every Event

 Formal Outfit Ideas for Men

 Men's formal dressing follows stricter rules than women's, which simplifies the process but raises the stakes on fit and detail.
-According to a 2025 analysis by menswear platform Mr Porter, the three factors that separate a well-dressed man at a formal event from an average one are fit (cited by 67% of style experts), fabric quality (52%), and shoe condition (41%).
-Price ranks significantly lower.
+The three factors that separate a well-dressed man at a formal event from an average one are fit, fabric quality, and shoe condition.
+Price ranks well below all three.

 Black Tie and White Tie Essentials for Men